Assassin's Creed Valhalla: Plot

 Sigurd and Basim discover an Isu relic, and Sigurd, with Basim's encouragement, comes to believe himself a god.
-Fulke, an Order agent and servant of King Aelfred of Wessex, captures Sigurd, believing him to be an Isu or descendant thereof, and tortures him, removing his right arm.
-Eivor and Basim kill Fulke and rescue a traumatized Sigurd.
-Eivor and Sigurd later travel to Norway, where they uncover an Isu temple with an advanced tree-shaped computer system.
-The siblings connect to it and are seemingly transported to Valhalla, where they enjoy endless battles, until Eivor realizes Valhalla is a dream-world and escapes with Sigurd after resisting Odin's influence.
-Outside, they are confronted by Basim, who reveals himself, Eivor, and Sigurd to be reincarnations of Loki, Odin, and Tyr, respectively.
-Basim, having been overtaken by Loki's personality, attacks Eivor, seeking revenge on Odin, but she and Sigurd trap him in the computer.
+Fulke, an Order agent and servant of King Alfred of Wessex, captures Sigurd, believing him to be an Isu or descendant thereof, and tortures him, removing his right arm.
+Eivor rallies her allies to kill Fulke and rescue Sigurd, who has also begun experiencing strange visions.
+Eivor later accompanies Sigurd back to Norway to investigate his visions, finding an Isu temple with a tree-shaped computer system.
+The siblings connect themselves to it and are seemingly transported to Valhalla, where they enjoy endless battles, until Eivor realizes it is just a simulation.
+Having become disillusioned with the pursuit of glory, Eivor persuades Sigurd to return to the real world, and escapes the simulation after resisting Odin.

-Sigurd abdicates leadership of the clan to Eivor.
-In England, Eivor and her allies join Guthrum's assault on Wessex, defeating Aelfred's forces at the Battle of Chippenham.
-Eivor later tracks down Aelfred, and learns that he is the Grand Master of the Order of the Ancients and the "Poor Fellow-Soldier of Christ".
-Disgusted by the Order's heresy against Christianity, Aelfred sought to replace it with a new God-fearing order.
-Eivor spares Aelfred and returns to Ravensthorpe to a hero's welcome.
+Upon awakening, Eivor is confronted by Basim, who reveals himself, Eivor, and Sigurd to be reincarnations of Loki, Odin, and Tyr, respectively.
+Seeking revenge on Odin for Fenrir's imprisonment, Basim attacks Eivor, but is defeated and trapped in the simulation.
+Sigurd then abdicates leadership of the clan to Eivor, who returns to England.
+Later, Eivor and her allies join Guthrum's assault on Wessex, defeating Alfred's forces at the Battle of Chippenham.
+Eivor tracks down Alfred, who reveals himself as both the leader of the Order and the "Poor Fellow-Soldier of Christ."
+Disgusted by the Order's heresy against Christianity, Alfred sought to replace it with a new God-fearing order.
+Eivor spares Alfred and returns to Ravensthorpe to a hero's welcome.

-In the present, the Assassins deduce the strengthening magnetic field is a result of Desmond Miles's activation of the Isu towers in 2012.
+In the present, the Assassins deduce the strengthening magnetic field is a result of Desmond Miles' activation of the Isu towers in 2012.
 To stabilize the field, Layla travels to the Norway temple and enters the simulation.
 She meets Basim, who reveals that he led the Assassins to Eivor, and tells her how to stabilize the magnetic field.
 She does so, but this releases Basim and traps Layla in the simulation.
-Layla encounters a being called "the Reader," and decides to work with him in the computer to prevent future disasters, allowing her mortal body to die.
+Layla encounters a being called "the Reader," and decides to work with him to prevent future disasters, allowing her mortal body to die.
 Meanwhile, Basim escapes the temple with the Staff of Hermes—containing the consciousness of Loki's lover, Aletheia—and meets Shaun and Rebecca.
-After they leave to bring William Miles, Basim enters the Animus to track down Loki's missing children.
+After they leave to bring William Miles, Basim enters the Animus to track down Loki's children.